CarrettaRiccardo/CarrettaRiccardo/README.md

 ## Hi, I'm Carretta Riccardo!

-- ⚒️ Working mostly on Web and Flutter development
+- ⚒️ Working as a freelance developer mostly with Web and Flutter frameworks
 - 👀 Currently learning React and some of the js tools out there
 - 🫱🏻‍🫲🏽 Looking to collaborate on Javascript and Flutter projects
 - 💬 Ask me about Vue